karolsluszniak/ex_check/README.md

 There are following benefits from using this task:

-- **check consistency** is achieved by running the same, established set of checks for the project by all developers - be it locally or on the CI server, as a Pull Request or deployment check
+- **check consistency** is achieved by running the same, established set of tools for the project by all developers - be it locally or on the CI server, as a Pull Request or deployment check

-- **reasonable defaults** with a set of curated checks for effortlessly ensuring top code quality and taking the best out of the rich set of tools that the Elixir ecosystem has to offer
+- **reasonable defaults** with a set of curated tools for effortlessly ensuring top code quality and taking the best out of the rich set of tools that the Elixir ecosystem has to offer

-- **shorter feedback loop** thanks to compiling the project once and then running all the remaining checks in parallel while the output is streamed live during the check run
+- **shorter feedback loop** thanks to compiling the project once and then running all the remaining tools in parallel while the output is streamed live during the check run

-- **reduced fixing iterations** thanks to executing all the checks regardless of the failures of others and reprinting the errors from all of them at the end of the check run
+- **reduced fixing iterations** thanks to executing all the tools regardless of the failures of others and reprinting the errors from all of them at the end of the check run

 ## Getting started